Chart Color Schemes

 Box Hill North features high concentrations of group households, with a fairly typical median household size

-Family households account for 71.1% of all households, including 35.3% couples with children, 22.1% couples without children, and 11.9% single parent families.
-Non-family households constitute the remaining 28.9%, with lone person households at 23.0% and group households comprising 5.7%.
-The median household size is 2.6 people, which aligns with the average for Greater Melbourne.
+Family households constitute 71.1% of all households, including 35.3% couples with children, 22.1% couples without children, and 11.9% single parent families.
+Non-family households comprise the remaining 28.9%, with lone person households at 23.0% and group households making up 5.7%.
+The median household size is 2.6 people, aligning with Greater Melbourne's average.

 Frequently Asked Questions - Households